For José Román Carrera, protecting forests is a matter of life and death.

 "If we want people and the planet to prosper together, we can’t get depressed.
 We don’t have time."José Román Carrera

-His great passion is for the forestry concession system, which grants local and indigenous communities the right to harvest forest products as long as they do so sustainably.
+His great passion is for the forestry concession system, which grants local communities the right to harvest forest products as long as they do so sustainably.
 “The idea is to improve their incomes without destroying the forest,” Carrera says.
 “I am totally convinced that it works.
 Just look at the Maya Biosphere Reserve.
 In the buffer zone, the rate of deforestation is 7 percent.
 In the core zone [where no deforestation is allowed] it’s 2 percent.
 In the concession areas where the Rainforest Alliance has been continuously working with forest communities for 10 years, the deforestation rate is zero.”

 Carrera traces his love for conservation to his childhood, when he would walk five kilometers (more than three miles) through the forest every day to get to school.
 “I saw macaws, deer, sometimes I would see a jaguar,” he remembers.
 This was during Guatemala’s civil war, when the army and guerillas were fighting, making the area unattractive to businesses.
 After the peace accord, companies—as well as illegal loggers, marijuana growers and looters of the famed archeological site Tikal – started coming in and destroying the forests.
 “Now, where my family lives, most of the tropical forests have disappeared,” he says.